Below is a list of Exercises and Practices to Start at Home

 Take a quiet moment and pay attention to your emotions.
-Are you feeling happy, angry, sad?
+Are you feeling happy, angry, or sad?
 Are your emotions reflected in or caused by the state of your body?
 Pay attention to your shoulders and neck; Can you relax them?
-As you relax, take a few deep breaths and consider what might be causing your stress, anxiety, tension or negative thoughts.
-Reflect on your recent interactions then bring your attention back to the present moment.
+As you relax, take a few deep breaths and consider what might be causing your stress, anxiety, tension, or negative thoughts.
+Reflect on your recent interactions, then bring your attention back to the present moment.
 Think about your toes and how they feel right now.
-Move your awareness slowly up you body including our knees, your abdomen, your forearms, you face and cheek.
+Move your awareness slowly up your body, including your knees, abdomen, forearms, face, and cheek.
 Take a deep breath and resume your day.

 Practice Breathing Techniques

-“For breath is life and if you breathe well you will live long on earth.” — Sanskrit proverb
+“For breath is life; if you breathe well, you will live long on the earth.” — Sanskrit proverb

 Breath is vital and causes a feedback loop for our physical state.
-Breathing can be voluntary or involuntary – which means that we can affect our physical state.
+Breathing can be voluntary or involuntary, which means we can affect our physical state.
 Conscious breathing and breathing in a particular way can lead to deep relaxation, decreased pain, and improved mental state.

-Hold the breath for a count of four.
+Hold your breath for a count of four.
 Exhale slowly through your nose for a count of four.
-Repeat this exercise being sure to keep your abdomen rising and your chest relatively still.
+Repeat this exercise, being sure to keep your abdomen rising and your chest relatively still.
 Aim to practice this exercise for at least 5 minutes at first.

 Reflect on how you feel after practicing conscious breathing.